: Joshua Rainey Photography

 Awaken your senses at Karma Coffee Bar & Bakery, located in a cute house in downtown Dallas.
 From there head to Roger Jordan Community Park, where you can stroll with your coffee around the creekside walking path.

 Make your way to Monmouth for fresh pizza and a pint at Yeasty Beasty, boasting 26 rotating taps.
-Nearby in Independence, enjoy a leisurely afternoon at Riverview Park either birdwatching along the Willamette River Trail or taking a mellow kayak adventure with rentals and shuttle service through Woodward Surf Co.
-Toast to your adventure at Rogue Farms with a pint and tour of the hop farm.
+Nearby in Independence, enjoy a leisurely afternoon at Riverview Park either birdwatching along the Willamette River Trail or taking a mellow kayak adventure with rentals and shuttle service through Indy Kayak Co.

-Unwind and check in at the boutique Independence Hotel, where you can relax amongst nature-inspired décor and views of the Willamette River.
-Grab a small bite or glass of wine at the hotel’s restaurant, Territory.
+Unwind and check in at The Independence hotel, where you can relax amongst nature-inspired décor and views of the Willamette River.
+Grab a small bite or glass of wine at the hotel’s restaurant, Territory, and enjoy happy hour at the hotel’s rooftop bar.

-When dinner calls, consider Creole- and Southern-inspired cuisine at The Valkyrie Wine Tavern or tasty eats paired with craft brews at Gilgamesh Brewery’s newest location, The River.
+When dinner calls, consider tasty eats paired with craft brews at The River, the nickname for Gilgamesh Brewing’s downtown Independence location.
+It’s famous for its hand-tossed pizzas, signature views, rustic vibes and covered patio — a great spot to enjoy live music.
 Save room for dessert and bubbly at Jubilee Champagne and Dessert Bar.

 Before you leave town, stop by Ovenbird Bakery for homebrewed coffee and pastries to go.